fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 • Your doctor or nurse will gently insert a plastic or metal instrument called a speculum into your vagina to open the vaginal walls so they can see your cervix clearly.

-• You may feel a sensation of pressure or mild discomfort, but it won’t last long.
+• You may feel some pressure or mild discomfort, but it won’t last long.

 • Cell collection: